 - 1. Fiduciary Duties of Officers and Other Members with Respect to Financial Issues - a.
-The purpose of this Financial Conflicts of Interest Policy is to protect the Association's interests when it enters into a transaction or arrangement that might benefit the personal financial interests of an Officer or Other Member who participate in conducting the business of the Association.
-Officers and Other Members have a fiduciary responsibility to the Association in connection with transactions or arrangements of the Association which includes a duty of care and a duty of loyalty. - b.
-The duty of care concerns an Officer or Other Member's competence in performing his or her responsibilities in connection with transactions or arrangements of the Association ("Responsibilities").
-The Officer or Other Member must carry out his or her Responsibilities with that degree of diligence, attention, care and skill that a reasonable prudent person would exercise under similar circumstances.

-c.
-The duty of loyalty requires that an Officer or Other Member act in good faith and in a manner they believe to be in the best interests of the Association when performing their Responsibilities.
+The purpose of this Financial Conflicts of Interest Policy is to protect the Association's interests when it enters into a transaction or arrangement that might benefit the personal financial interests of an officer or other member who participates in conducting the business of the Association.
+Officers and such other members have a fiduciary responsibility to the Association in connection with transactions or arrangements of the Association which includes a duty of care and a duty of loyalty. - b.
+The duty of care concerns an officer or other member's competence in performing his or her responsibilities in connection with transactions or arrangements of the c.
+The duty of loyalty requires that an officer or other member act in good faith and in a manner he or she believes to be in the best interests of the Association when performing his or her Responsibilities.
 The duty of loyalty forbids self-dealing and usurpation of corporate opportunities.
+An officer or other member may not act in carrying out his or her Responsibilities if those actions may be affected by a conflict of interest; provided, however, that any member, prior to participating in such matter, may notify the Association's Counsel (or such other Association attorney as may be designated by the Executive Director) in writing, fully describing the conflict.
+Upon Counsel's written determination that the conflict is not substantial and is outweighed by the benefit to the Association by the member's participation, the member may participate.
+A conflict of interest arises when an officer or other member has a personal financial interest which affects the objectivity of the officer or member in performing his or her Responsibilities on behalf of the Association or conflicts with the best interests of the Association.